kuhlman-labs/gh-enterprise-reports/README.md

   - `repo` for repository details.
   - `audit_log` for user login events.
   - `user` for user details.
-  - `read:enterprise` for enterprise details.
+  - `admin:enterprise` for enterprise details.

 ---